spacelephantlabs/AIPs/AIPS/aip-33.md

 - fix existing bugs
 - persist in database
 - estimate and set default fees amount.
-How ?
+How?
 - write some tests